 Characters are primarily defined by their attributes.
 The core resolution mechanic of the game is the attribute check.
-There are eight primary attributes shared by all characters, and four discretionary attributes each of which is only used by some characters.
+There are nine primary attributes shared by all characters, and three discretionary attributes each of which is only used by some characters.

 There is no maximum value for an attribute, although 12 is generally considered peak human performance, and 4 is considered roughly average human civilian performance.